Table of Contents[Hide][Show]

 Good intentions go a long way, but sometimes there are no takers.
 Planning to fill the gap of nobody’s coming home for the holidays means anticipating some rejection along the way.

-This is an evolving process, finding solid footing in an empty next.
+This is an evolving process, finding solid footing in a neighborhood of various empty nests.

 Redirect Holiday Planning

 Do I decorate?
 Are all those holiday traditions stored in the attic all about the people not coming this year?
 Maybe they were always mine to love.
 Home alone is a good time to come to grips with whatever that truth might be.